ow2-proactive/parent-bom/README.md

 4. Build and commit the parent-bom project, the nightly-release will generate and upload the artifact to the proactive repository, after which the new dependency can be imported into the micro-service project then.

+# How to test parent-bom changes locally

+1. run `mvn install` to install locally your changes

+2. build projects which use parent-bom with option -Plocal.

 ## Common issues

 - The Error "detached configuration" means that it cannot solve the dependencies.